 In order to protect our eyes from the harmful effects of blue light without losing its beneficial effects, there are lens coatings that can be put onto glasses.
 These coatings are used on glasses at our Lake Ronkonkoma office and selectively block part of the high energy blue light allowing color transmission and transparency while providing clarity of vision.
 Certainly, another option is to lessen one’s time around blue light emitting devices, but do we really see that happening?

-May sure you speak to your optometrist at your annual exam about how you should protect your eyes from the effects of blue light.
+speak to your optometrist at your annual exam about how you should protect your eyes from the effects of blue light.